20 Most Beautiful Beaches in New South Wales

 Wattamolla to Eagle Rock and Curracurrong Falls

-Eagle Rock is a striking rock formation in the Royal National Park that resembles an eagle’s beak.
-Nearby, you’ll find Curracurrong Falls, one of the rare waterfalls in the world that plunges directly into the ocean.
+Eagle Rock is a distinctive formation shaped like an eagle’s beak, while Curracurrong Falls is one of the few waterfalls in the world that flows straight into the sea.

 Read more

-Pulpit Rock Lookout and walking track in the Blue Mountains
+Pulpit Rock Lookout in Blackheath

-Pulpit Rock Lookout, located near Blackheath in the Blue Mountains, is a striking cliff edge with three lookout points positioned across multiple levels.
+Pulpit Rock Lookout, located near Blackheath in the Blue Mountains, is a striking cliff edge with three lookout platforms positioned across multiple levels.
 These lookouts are linked by a path that includes several sets of stairs.

 A short walk from the car park takes you to this remarkable spot, offering sweeping views of the Grose Valley and beyond.